GitHub-Campus-Program-India/CIS/README.md

 Welcome to GitHub Education

 Code Innovation Series - an open source focussed student developer skilling program in GitHub Campus Schools across the country.
-Code Innovation Series is an exclusive student camp to get started with GitHub contributing to Open Source at our Campus Program Schools in India.
+It is an exclusive student camp to get started with GitHub contributing to Open Source at our Campus Program Schools in India.

 GitHub is the developer company.
 We make it easier for developers to be developers: to work together, to solve challenging problems, to create the world’s most important technologies.
 We foster a collaborative community that can come together—as individuals and in teams—to create the future of software and make a difference in the world.